This is a list that I’d written a while ago to help a friend who had just been offered representation by a literary agent.

 Getting an Offer of Representation from a Literary Agent

-The following are 10 questions that I would ask if I were signing with an agent.
+The following are 10 questions to ask a literary agent.
 They’re questions I answer about myself when speaking to writers all the time.
 If you get an agent who is unwilling to answer questions or seems to balk at these basic ones, that would be a red flag for me, personally.
 Communication problems and transparency are big issues in a writer-agent relationship, and if there are issues from the word “go,” the situation is unlikely to get better.

 List of Questions to Ask a Literary Agent

 So do your due diligence.
-Here’s the list I would use to get started:
+Here’s the list I would use to get to know your prospective literary agent:

 1. What is your communication style?
 Do you prefer phone or email?
 Do you check in often even when we’re not on active submission?